codewithkyle/dev-docs/readme.md

 );
 ```

-To finish adding GitHub Action automated deployment genreate a personal access token and add it as a project secret named `ACCESS_TOKEN`
+To finish adding GitHub Action automated deployment generate a personal access token and add it as a project secret named `ACCESS_TOKEN`

 1. Go to your GitHub profile settings
 1. Click on Developer Settings